mistycheney/MouseBrainAtlas/README.md

-# Reference
+We have consolidated the code in this repository and moved to [a new repository](https://github.com/ActiveBrainAtlas/MouseBrainAtlas).

+For technical details, please reference the following paper:
-The Active Atlas: Combining 3D Anatomical Models with Texture Detectors, _Yuncong Chen et al._, MICCAI 2017 [[pdf]](https://arxiv.org/pdf/1702.08606.pdf)
+- The Active Atlas: Combining 3D Anatomical Models with Texture Detectors, _Yuncong Chen et al._, MICCAI 2017 [[pdf]](https://arxiv.org/pdf/1702.08606.pdf)

 # User Guides
  Explanations for how to install and run the code, intended for the non-programmer, are in the [User Guide](doc/UserGuide.md).